fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_h_csm/readme.md

 * <details><summary>How does it work?</summary>

-	* Type !csm to open menu -> Choose l4d1 character or l4d2 character
+	* Type ```!csm``` to open menu -> Choose l4d1 character or l4d2 character
-	* Save player character.
+	* Save player character with cookie.
 Player will have same character if rejoin server next time.
 </details>

 * <details><summary>Notice</summary>